-The 2-for-1 offer for Gardeners World has proved successful this year.
-In 2018 we joined a 2-for-1 offer to English Heritage Members, which is hoped will bring in more visitors.
+The 2-for-1 for Gardeners World has proved successful and for 2019, there was a 2-for-1 offer to English Heritage Members.
+The Museum was listed in the EH members handbook as a partner organisation.

-Helen Light continues to implement innovative ideas and ways of attracting different audiences, by keeping the website refreshed and presenting the Museum in a different way.
+Helen Light continues to implement innovative ideas and ways of attracting different audiences, by keeping the website refreshed and presenting the Museum in a different way through the use of social media.

-Visitor numbers are 53,833 and we attribute this to the marketing strategy of using both targeted social media, combined with providing museum news and well written content to local newspapers without a heavy cost burden of advertising.
+Visitor numbers are consistent in 2019 and we attribute this to the marketing strategy of using both targeted social media, combined with providing museum news and well written content to local newspapers without a heavy cost burden of advertising.
+This approach has been expanded since the first lockdown because social media was one of the only ways the Museum could keep in touch with all its supporters and visitors and wider community.